gregorias/rummikubsolver/README.md

 - On Ubuntu, with [libglpk-dev](https://packages.ubuntu.com/lunar/libglpk-dev).
 - On MacOS, with [Homebrew GLPK](https://formulae.brew.sh/formula/glpk).

-Rummikub Solver uses Stack to build & install the package:
+Use Stack to build & install the package:

 ```bash
 stack build